kevoreilly/CAPEv2/docs/book/src/customization/signatures.rst

 - `bootkit`: Manipulates machine configurations that would affect the boot of the machine.
 - `bot`: Appears to be a bot or exhibits bot-like behaviour.
 - `browser`: Manipulates browser-settings in a suspicious way.
-- `bypass`: Attempts to bypass operating systems security controls (firewall, amsi, applocker, etc.)
+- `bypass`: Attempts to bypass operating systems security controls (firewall, amsi, applocker, UAC, etc.)
 - `c2`: Communicates with a server controlled by a malicious actor.
 - `clickfraud`: Manipulates browser settings to allow for insecure clicking.
 - `command`: A suspicious command was observed.